 Mediterranean Mantis Facts

-- The insect nevertheless faces several potential threats to its continued survival.
+- The marvelous insect nevertheless faces several potential threats to its continued survival as a species.
 In this, though, it follows countless other species.
 Its greatest threats clearly include habitat loss due to the expansion of man, and the ongoing effects of climate change.

 Related Articles